Minimal rational curves on complete symmetric varieties: Minimal rational curves on wonderful symmetric varieties

-Since $G/H$ is irreducible, $\sigma$ acts transitively on the simple factors of $G$.
-Therefore, $G/N$ is of group, Hermitian, or simple type.
+In this section, we deal with wonderful embeddings of adjoint indecomposable symmetric spaces.
+These are of the form $G_{\ad}/H$, where $G_{\ad}$ is an adjoint semisimple group and $H$ is the fixed point subgroup of an involution $\sigma$.
+Then $\sigma$ lifts to a unique involution of the universal cover $G = G_{\rm sc}$ of $G_{\ad}$, that we still denote by $\sigma$ for simplicity; moreover, $G^\sigma$ is connected (see \cite{Steinberg} for these results).
+As seen in Subsection \ref{subsec:ass}, we have $G_{\ad}/H = G/N$, where $N = \N_G(G^\sigma)$; moreover, $G/N$ is of group, Hermitian, or simple type.
 We will consider its wonderful embedding $X = X_\ad$.

 We start with reminders on restricted root systems (Subsection \ref{subsection:rrs}) and their connection to curves and divisors on $X$ (Subsection \ref{subsec:div-rrs}).
 Many results on these topics are well known but we could not find a good reference, so we included proofs for the convenience of the reader.
-From this we obtain an explicit description of the classes of curves in minimal families on $X$ (Subsection \ref{subsection:classes-vmrt}).
-We then compute the dimension of these minimal families $\cK$ using the contact structures on projectivised nilpotent orbits (Subsection \ref{sec:contact}).
+From this we obtain an explicit description of the classes of minimal rational curves in $X$ (Subsection \ref{subsection:classes-vmrt}).
+We then compute the dimension of these families of minimal rational curves $\cK$ using the contact structures on projectivised nilpotent orbits (Subsection \ref{sec:contact}).
 It turns out that in all cases except for $X$ of restricted type $\textrm{A}_r$, the family $\cK_x$ has the same dimension as the orbit $N \cdot C$ where $C \in \cK_x$ is a highest weight curve, which in turn implies that $\cK_x = N \cdot C$.
 We deal with $X$ of restricted type $\textrm{A}_r$ separately (Subsection \ref{subsection-typea}).
 We conclude with a full description of $\cK_x$ (Subsection \ref{subsection-summary}).